websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/introduction-to-managing-inventory.md

 Liferay Commerce provides tools for product inventory management that scale from users with a single storefront and warehouse to larger organizations with multiple sales channels and geographically distributed warehouses.

-There are several key features used in managing inventory: Warehouses, Availability Estimates, Low Stock Actions, and the ability to set inventory by warehouse.
+There are several key features used in managing inventory: Inventory Management, Warehouses, Availability Estimates, Low Stock Actions, and the ability to set inventory by warehouse.

+## Inventory Management

+> Commerce 2.1+

+Beginning in Liferay Commerce 2.1, the new Inventory Management system allows users to track all their inventory in a single place.
+The Inventory Management tracks inventory by SKU; all items that share the same SKU now share the same inventory regardless of how they were created in the product catalog.

+See [Using Inventory Management](./using-inventory-management.md) for more information.

 ## Warehouses